I blindly grew up and into my 30s assuming the standard-issue feminist party line:

 First, some basics on why and how stay-at-home motherhood hurts gender equality:

 When I push back against the stay-at-home mom fantasy — the myth that children fare better when mothers do not work, and that this lifestyle benefits anyone at all — I am often met with: “What do you care?
 We should respect all women's choices in the spirit of sisterhood!”

-When women chose to stay home full-time, abandon career and earning, in the name of better mothering, or commitment to family, we all lose, most especially women.
+When women choose to stay home full time, abandon career and earning, in the name of better mothering, or commitment to family, we all lose, most especially women.

 1. You model a stereotypical female roles, which informs your children, spouse, friends and neighbors

 If you, woman, are home, your children equate housekeeping, child care and other unpaid ‘women's work' with women.
 They see their father, a man, earn in the world.
 That informs their ideas about gender and what is expected of women and men.

 That is why Harvard professor Kathleen McGinn found, in her study of 34,000 people across 24 countries, that girls raised by mothers who worked outside the home for pay, achieved more academically and grew up to be women who achieved more professionally and financially than their peers who had stay-at-home moms.